 A short distance from the Thomas College campus, the city of Augusta is home to the Maine State Library, the Maine Law & Legislative Library, the University of Maine at Augusta Library, and the Lithgow Public Library.
 Anyone may enter and use materials on site at these libraries; Maine residents may borrow material from the Maine State Library and the Maine Law & Legislative Library at no charge.

-Holiday, vacation, and summer hours vary and are posted on the library bulletin board and the academic TV located in the Library Commons.
+Holiday, vacation, and summer hours vary and are posted on the Library website, as well as at the Service Desk and the on the academic TV located in the Library Commons.

 - Jeff FergusonAcademic Support and Service Desk Manager